Nanzenji

 Furthermore, there is an impressive painting of a dragon on the ceiling.

 At Nanzenji Temple, zen meditation sessions are held on the second and fourth Sunday mornings of every month.
-Hours are 6:00-7:00 a.m. from April to October, and 6:30-7:30 a.m. from November to March.
-No reservation is required to participate.
+(There are also days when the session is closed.)

 In front of the temple is the Nanzen Kaikan where you can stay overnight.